-Prolific And Priority Offenders (PPOs)
+Prolific and other Priority Offenders (PPOs)

 - 94. Government policy recognises that a disproportionately small number of individuals are responsible for a large proportion of crime and as a result it has established a national programme aimed at tackling their offending behaviour and, through that, delivering significant reductions in crime.
 Over time the MPS has been become increasingly sophisticated in its ability to make the links between PPOs and drug use.
 Boroughs with the most successful approaches have good engagement with local partners.
 The Home Office intends to merge this scheme with DIP. - 95.
 The MPA welcomes this move, given the acknowledged links between prolific offending and problem drug use, although we accept that a number of challenges remain.
-As there is no clear definition of a problem drug user provided by the Home Office, police forces do not currently collect or analyse the impact they on local crime levels.
 There are significant intelligence gaps, partly because officers are not required to complete the forms aimed at gathering the data, and analysis focuses on numbers rather than behaviours.
 Communication problems between partners were also cited as a problem.
 We also acknowledge that offending behaviour often predates drug use.
 A better understanding of this is required before appropriate responses can be delivered. - 96.
-The programme is inevitably designed to target prolific rather then first time offenders but this should not be the only strategy aimed at targeting drug users, research highlights the need for early intervention.
-Whilst the presence of drug referral workers in all police custody suites seeks to ensure there is a balance, it is still important for the MPS to consider whether it (and its partners) are striking the appropriate balance, given the Home Office emphasis on PPOs.
+The programme is designed to be focused towards targeting prolific offenders rather than first time offenders.
+This focus does not reflect research, which highlights the need for early intervention.
+The MPS needs to consider how it responds to this finding.